tardis-sn/tardis/docs/io/configuration/components/spectrum.rst

 ``start`` and ``end`` are given as values with units.
 ``num`` specifies the number of bins used to build the spectrum and must be given as an integer.
-Finally, the method option selects the final spectral synthesis mode.
-Currently, there are three options:
+TARDIS produces the spectrum in three different methods.
+For more information on these methods, visit the pages below:

-* real: construct spectrum from the real packet population alone (see :doc:`Basic Spectrum Generation <../../../physics/spectrum/basic>`)
+* real: :doc:`Basic Spectrum Generation <../../../physics/spectrum/basic>`
-* virtual: use the :ref:`virtual packet scheme <virtual_packets>` for spectral synthesis
+* virtual: :ref:`Virtual Packet Scheme <virtual_packets>`
-* integrated: use the :ref:`formal integral method <formal_integral>` of Lucy 1999
+* integrated: :ref:`Formal Integral Method <formal_integral>`

 The three methods can be specified when running the simulation (see the :doc:`quickstart guide <../../../quickstart/quickstart>` for an example of this).